 As the 4th DCA pointed out, however, “Unfortunately, this did not end the litigation, far from it.”
 Saadeh had already filed the Petition to Revoke the Trust.
 In his Petition, he claimed the following:

-He had executed the trust upon undue influence, coercion and duress without understand its terms;
+He had executed the trust upon undue influence, coercion, and duress without understanding its terms;

 His children participated in the coercion and duress imposed on him and stood to gain substantially through the provisions of the trust;

 He was denied the right to consult with counsel of his choice;

 The trust was inconsistent with the terms he previously discussed he would be willing to enter;

 He did not agree to a trust that he could not revoke; and

 Because he had never agreed to the trust when the settlement was presented to the trial court, a fraud on the court had been committed.